LootSafe/LootSafe.MultiLevelMultiSig.contract/README.md

 **Level** - The level comes into play when approving withdraw requests.
 A member with a higher rank can approve withdraws for lower ranking members.
 For example an `admin` role with a level of `0` can approve `moderator` roles with a level of `1`, `noob` roles with a level of `2` and so on.

 **AutoApprove** - If true users will not require approval from a higher ranking role, but will still be bound to the timelock and limit restrictions.
+It is highly reccomended that the highest level role (e.g. 0) has this flag set to true, else the highest level role will never be able to have their requests approved. (unless you're using the MultiSigCall contract)

 ### Creating & Managing roles